 Indian Joe Brewing represents the culmination of a long-time dream for me and it didn’t come easy.
 The way I see it, the challenges I faced were insignificant compared to those of my ancestors, who had been forced into the Spanish Mission system and in 1875 under Executive Order relocated to the first Indian Reservation in San Diego County, the Pala Indian Reservation.

-Growing up, my elders, such as my mother, grandmother, aunts, and uncles, told stories about my Native heritage and culture.
+Growing up, my elders, such as my mother, grandmother, aunts, and uncles, told me stories about my Native heritage and culture.
 One of my aunts, Louise Foussat, was a widely respected community advocate in Oceanside, California.
 She was the driving force behind the creation of Luiseno Park and the city named the Louise Foussat Elementary School after her.

-Of all the stories recounted to me by my elders, the ones that resonated most were about my uncle Joe, and how he became a legend in the local Native American community.
-My Great Uncle Joe was a Luiseño Indian from North San Diego County.
+Of all the stories recounted to me by my elders, the ones that resonated most were about my Uncle Joe, and how he became a legend in the local Native American community.
+My Uncle Joe was a Luiseño Indian from North San Diego County.
 His grandfather had tended to the vines at the San Luis Rey Mission, but brewing beer was my great-great grandfather’s real passion.
-My Great Uncle Indian Joe earned a reputation in the early 1900s for brewing outstanding beers.
+My Uncle Indian Joe earned a reputation in the early 1900s for brewing outstanding beers.
 His recipes were infused with natural ingredients —some with medicinal properties— gathered from canyons and valleys throughout the coast and neighboring reservations.
 Indian Joe was a self-taught master brewer, and his story helped shape my future.